 Simulators: not just for developers

-All with this great approximation of the real world (an approximation of hardware that is as reliable, or unreliable as you want…) — robotics is difficult, it’s dangerous, and it’s expensive.
-We should all look to these tools to accelerate our development and improve our products.
+All with this great approximation of the real world (an approximation of hardware that is as reliable, or unreliable as you want…) — robotics is difficult, it’s dangerous, and it's expensive.
+We should all look to these tools to accelerate our development and improve our products, as we did with our Unity robot simulator.
 The simulator and the simulation are converging.
 And that’s great for robotics companies.

 We believe the robotics world will leverage these tools and these worlds to test scenarios, find edge cases, develop hardware, software, and train operators.